Ron's Notes on How to Build Your Own Walk-In Cooler

 AC and CoolBot Placement

-The AC will preform at its best when installed at eye level.
+The A/C will preform at it's best when installed so the bottom of the a/c is at eye level.
 Cold sinks, so the higher up the better.
 This also makes maintenance a lot easier.

 If you have a space that is less square and more rectangular in shape, then the AC should be mounted on the small wall so that it is blowing the longest way possible.
 For example, on a 5x10 room, the AC should be mounted on one of the 5 foot walls.